0330 822 0505

 Is the property of Non-Standard Construction?

 Is your dream home slightly out of the ordinary?
-If so, you may need a special type of mortgage, which caters for non-standard construction properties.
+If so, you may need a special type of mortgage catering to non-standard construction properties.

-When you’re thinking of buying something even a bit unusual it’s worth doing your research before making your application.
+When you’re thinking of buying something even slightly unusual, it’s worth doing your research before making your purchase.

-By following this guide you’ll have a better understanding of these types of mortgages, how to find the best lender and where to look for any advice or guidance you may need.
+By following this guide, you’ll better understand these types of mortgages, how to find the best lender and where to look for any advice or guidance you may need.

 Can you get a mortgage on a non-standard construction property?

 Yes, you can.
-But it might not be straightforward and you may need to use a specialist lender.
+However, it may not be straightforward, and you may need to use a specialist lender.

-Most lenders will consider you a high risk borrower because they’ll be worried about resale potential if they have to repossess your home.
+Most lenders will consider you a high-risk borrower because they’ll be worried about your home’s resale potential if they have to repossess it.

-Non-standard properties often require a lot of maintenance and specific insurance, which can be costly.
+Non-standard properties often require extensive maintenance and specific insurance, which can be costly.
 As a result, there tends to be less demand for them.

-Whether your application is accepted or rejected will depend on a lender’s specific set of criteria and the surveyor/valuer’s comments.
+Whether your application is accepted or rejected depends on a lender’s specific criteria and the surveyor/valuer’s comments.

-Some might turn you down straight away while others will happily fund your purchase subject to a survey of the property.
+Some might turn you down immediately, while others will happily fund your purchase, subject to a property survey.

-The best way to know which lender to approach is by getting advice from a mortgage broker who specialises in non-standard construction.
+The best way to know which lender to approach is by getting advice from a mortgage broker specialising in non-standard construction.

 Maximise your chance of approval with specialist advice from a mortgage expert.